VRISC-Project/vrisc/doc.en/instset.md

   * ^8 priority flag(0 for kernel and 1 for user mode)
   * ^9 higher flag
   * ^10 lower flag
-* stack registers group(srg): Can be used on stack options.
 * interrupt vector table register(ivt): points to the first address of ivt.
   (See [Interrupt](interrupt.md).)
 * kernel/user mode page table register(k/upt): (See [Paging](#paging).)